 Q: Do I qualify for any waiver or exemption of tuition/fees?

 The Texas Higher Education Coordinating Board have indicated that Senate Bill 1210 affects a number of exemption and waiver program at A&M-Commerce.
 Find out if you qualify for tuition waivers or exemptions.

 Q: Where is a list of financial aid representatives and telephone numbers?

-Please refer to the Office of Financial Aid & Scholarships website for a list of Financial Aid staff:
+Visit Office of Financial Aid & Scholarships Contact Us for a list of Financial Aid staff.

 The main telephone number to the Office of Student Financial Aid & Scholarships is 903-886-5096.

 Q: Is financial aid available?